danielneil/Smart-Worm-Habitat/research/bin-design.md

 * Product and technical requirements that will be disregarded

+The design of the computer and associated software is not in scope of this document.

 ## f.
 Future Goals

 * Product and technical requirements slated for a future time